tangentsoft/pidp8i/doc/uwfocal-manual-supp.md

      1    0    -1

 That sets the output precision to 1 significant digit, which is all we need for the expected {-1, 0, -1} ouptut set.
+The tabstop formatting options (`:5`) put space between the answers, but there is a trick which gives similar output with a shorter command:

+    %TYPE %5.0, FSGN(PI), FSGN(PI-PI), FSGN(-PI)!
+         1     0    -1

+That tells it to use 5 significant digits with zero decimal digits.
+Since the answers have only one significatn digit, it right-justifies each output with 4 spaces.
+There are 5 spaces between the `1` and `0` outputs because of that pesky implicit `+` sign, though.

+The second example above can be improved thus:

     *TYPE %3.2, 180*FATN(-1)/PI !
     -45.0